joagre/ratatoskr/ideas/r.md

 Tuples are a finite ordered sequence of elements.
 It is a data structure that can hold a fixed number of elements of any type.
 The elements of a tuple are usually accessed using the match operator `<~`.
-Tuples comma separated values within paranthesis prefixed with `#`.
+Tuples comma separated values within parenthesized prefixed with `#`.

 Example: